cloudControl/documentation/Platform Documentation.md

 $ bzr push --remember REPO_URL
 ~~~

 Images are limited to 100mb (compressed) in size.
-Smaller images result in faster deploys both while deploying a new version as well as automatically recovering from a node failure.
+Smaller images result in faster deploys both while deploying a new version as well as when the platform replaces containers to recover from a node failure.
 We recommend to keep images below 50mb.
 The image size is printed as part of the image build processes' output.

 #### Buildpacks